 The Anti-Money Laundering function, compared to what used to happen before, has now taken on an even more important role in identifying a whole series of anomalies and discrepancies to the correct economic circulation.
 In fact, new anomaly indices have emerged to those already existing in sectors of the global commercial market (e.g., the health and pharmaceutical sector) previously unknown and never taken into consideration.
 This is because the lockdown period has not only economically damaged the GDP of states around the world but has also created great difficulties for the coffers and funds of international criminal organizations, which are finding it more difficult to make million-dollar gains of illicit origin, and this has stimulated an increase in criminal phenomena (establishment of offshore companies, drug trafficking, economic fraud, and computer fraud).

-Many countries have introduced new procedures to facilitate customer due diligence procedures, which are required by law, for the verification of the owners and contractors of a credit relationship.
+Many countries have introduced new procedures to facilitate customer due diligence procedures, which are required by law for the verification of the owners and contractors of a credit relationship.
 These individuals are required to perform certain procedures remotely (remotely connected to the network) through a smartphone or computer, with the help of digital identities, to verify their identity.
 Once this data, required by anti-money laundering regulations, has been acquired, such as an identity card or the person's biometric data, if no anomalies are detected, the financial transaction is authorized.
-This has caused the international supervisory bodies FIU (Finance Intelligence Unit) and economic police of the respective States,to have to analyse a great deal.
-In particular, the key role is played by the SOS (reports of suspicious operations) are the principal instrument that detects anomalies in an economic transfer, and these have quadrupled.
+This has caused the international supervisory bodies FIU (Finance Intelligence Unit) and economic policy of the respective States to have to analyze a great deal.
+In particular, the key role played by the SOS (reports of suspicious operations) is the principal instrument that detects anomalies in an economic transfer, and these have quadrupled.
 3 It is precisely the backward reconstruction of these SOS that has enabled investigators from the main financial supervisory and analysis bodies to reconstruct schemes used by international criminals to launder illicit proceeds into the legitimate market.

 Cyber Risks, Computer Fraud, Cyber Laundering and Innovation in Payment Systems, The Return of Bitcoin